Why should I submit my product to the Made in Alberta Awards?

 What is the entry fee?

-There is an entry fee of $100 per entry in the Made in Alberta Awards.
+There is an administrative fee of $100 per entry in the Made in Alberta Awards.

 That’s a lot of money, what do I get for $100?

-The $100 entry fee is an administrative fee that allows us to produce the Made in Alberta Awards program.
+The $100 is an administrative fee that allows us to produce the Made in Alberta Awards program.
 In addition, each eligible entrant will have the opportunity to use the Made in Alberta program logo on their entered product and packaging.
 All entrants will have the opportunity to choose whether they would like to be considered for pre-awards coverage in Avenue magazine, its websites or Instagram accounts, and on the Made in Alberta Instagram account.
-And, all entrants will receive 15% off tickets to the Made in Alberta Awards gala in September 2019 (date tba) and associated events.
+And, all entrants will receive 15% off tickets to the Made in Alberta Awards events.

 How can I pay?